Post Banner Image

 By Peter Vanden Bos

 Checking a bag on your next flight?
 Despite their unpopularity, baggage fees likely aren’t going anywhere soon.
-These dreaded fees have become a major revenue driver for airlines, to the tune of a whopping $33 billion in 2023 alone.
-In recent months, we’ve already seen increases in bag fees across the board — with one airline long known for offering free bags announcing plans to begin charging for them soon.
-Below, find out how much you can expect to pay for checked bags on your next flight, or better yet, how to avoid checked bag fees altogether.
+These dreaded fees have become a major revenue driver for U.S. airlines, to the tune of nearly $5.5 billion in 2025, according to the Bureau of Transportation Statistics.
+And in recent weeks, we’ve seen increases in bag fees across the board, with airlines saying the hikes are necessary to counter soaring fuel costs.
+Find out how much you can now expect to pay for checked bags — or better yet, how to avoid checked bag fees altogether.

 Luggage on security belt at airport